itractus/KeyBored/README.md

 Maybe using an arduino to prototype all features is a good idea.
 # Credits
-https://github.com/XenGi		for his teensy KiCAD files https://github.com/ijprest/keyboard-layout-editor	For a wonderfull tool that helps me a lot with this project.
+https://github.com/XenGi		for his teensy KiCAD files.

+https://github.com/ijprest/keyboard-layout-editor	For a wonderfull tool that helps me a lot with this project.